hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

 **Degree**: BS in Information Systems + additional major in Computer Science

 **Background**: I entered CMU (Dietrich) with a decent background in humanities and social science, and wanted to study psychology or cognitive science at first.
-I didn't have much, if any, STEM background other than several years of experience in Pascal and a little knowledge of Java (from APCS).
+I didn't have much, if any, STEM background other than several years of experience in Pascal and a little knowledge of Java (from APCS) and Python.

 - General thoughts
 {:toc}